v-maudel/docs-1/docs/standard/serverless-architecture/index.md

 * What are the pros and cons of serverless?
 * Why should you consider serverless for your own applications?
 * How can you build, test, deploy, and maintain your serverless code?
-* Where does it make sense to migrate code to serverless in existing applications, and what is the best way to accomplish this?
+* Where does it make sense to migrate code to serverless in existing applications, and what is the best way to accomplish transformation?

 ## About this guide